First Impressions of Yerevan

 Our Airbnb host makes about $1500 USD a month as chief accountant of a swimming pool company, which he said is considered a pretty good salary in Armenia.
 He said police officers and doctors for municipal hospitals make only $400 a month.

 Our favorite place to eat in Yerevan was Wooden House, a cafeteria style establishment with a new selection of homemade dishes every day and very friendly service.
 Lavash is one of several higher end restaurants near Freedom Square – their red pepper walnut dip is amazing.
 At SAS Food Court, you can see lavash being made in traditional ovens.
-For healthier options like wraps and smoothies, try Eat & Fit Healthy Café.
+For Western health food options like wraps and smoothies, try Eat & Fit Healthy Café.

 Best Grocery Store